jassmin27/game-box/README.md

 # GameBox 🎮

-A **RAWG.io–inspired game discovery app** built with **React and TypeScript**, focused on **clean data fetching, centralized state management, and component-based architecture**.
+A **RAWG.io–inspired game discovery app** that lets users browse, search, filter, and sort video games across genres and platforms, with support for dark and light themes and a mobile-friendly layout.

-This project was built as a hands-on exercise to practice **React fundamentals, hooks, TypeScript, custom hooks, API integration, responsive layouts, and reusable components** in a real-world API-driven app.
+This project was built as a hands-on exercise to practice **React and TypeScript**, with a focus on **centralized state management, built-in and custom hooks, API integration, and reusable component architecture** in a real-world, API-driven application.
+<br><br>

 <table>
   <tr>